South Mollymook Coastal Protection Works

 Share South Mollymook Coastal Protection Works on Facebook Share South Mollymook Coastal Protection Works on Twitter Share South Mollymook Coastal Protection Works on Linkedin Email South Mollymook Coastal Protection Works link

-The purpose of the improvements is to ensure cost-effective long-term protection of the essential public infrastructure at South Mollymook Beach and mitigate the risk of coastal erosion.
+The purpose of the new seawall is to ensure long-term protection of the essential public infrastructure at South Mollymook Beach and mitigate the risk of coastal hazards.

 At risk infrastructure along South Mollymook Beach includes (view on map):